-Take a look, it’s in a book.
-Reading Rainbow!
+Take a look, it’s in career development books

 You’re quite welcome for that being stuck in your head the rest of the day.